Our Board

 Elisha McCulloh, LCSW

-is a founder and the Program Director at Achaius Ranch.
+is a founder and the Executive Director at Achaius Ranch.
 She holds a Masters in Social Work degree from Indiana University.
 Elisha has provided therapy for individuals and couples, supervised workers from a local social services agency, as well as graduate student interns at Achaius Ranch.
-Always interested in effective methods of helping others, such as equine-assisted EMDR, Elisha is currently focused on gaining experience with a new therapeutic technique called Image Transformation Therapy (ImTT).
-Elisha is married to Rodney McCulloh.
+Fascinated by how God created our brains and nervous systems, Elisha incorporates trauma-informed methods for helping others, such as ecotherapy, equine-assisted EMDR, and Image Transformation Therapy (ImTT).
+Elisha and Rodney McCulloh have have raised three children together (including Nicole), who have blessed them with 10 grandchildren.

 Sam Wilson